Phaneroo Ministries International: Programs and Activities

 Phaneroo Ministries International has fellowship gatherings, which attract thousands of attendees from different parts of Uganda and other countries.
 These fellowships are characterized by worship, in-depth Bible teaching, and reported manifestations of the Holy Spirit, including healings and miracles.

 The ministry also conducts large-scale evangelistic crusades, both within Uganda and internationally, to share the message of the gospel.
 Phaneroo's outreach programs extended to various sectors of society, including educational institutions, prisons, and hospitals, where the ministry provided and still provides spiritual guidance, counselling, and humanitarian aid.

 In addition to its physical gatherings, Phaneroo's teachings and sermons are broadcast through social media, and podcasts.

 Leadership

 Phaneroo Ministries International is led by Apostle Grace Lubega.

 Impact and Influence

 Since its inception, Phaneroo Ministries International has played a role in leading individuals to Christ and in fostering spiritual renewal across the nation.
 Youth form a large part of its congregation.

 Phaneroo engages in community development projects, including education, healthcare, and poverty alleviation initiatives.

 Guinness World Record

-On 30 July 2023, a Phaneroo team led an event called “Clap for Jesus” in Kampala that set the Guinness World Record for the longest applause at 3 hours 16 minutes 1 second, with 926 participants.
+On 30 July 2023, Phaneroo led an event called “Clap for Jesus” in Kampala that set the Guinness World Record for the longest applause at 3 hours 16 minutes 1 second, with 926 participants.
+The goal of the exercise was to show their gratitude to Jesus in a unique way not done by anyone yet.
 The achievement was confirmed by Guinness World Records and reported by international and Ugandan media.